natebarksdale/natebarksdale.github.io/src/content/blog/2009-09-10-butterfly-in-the-sky-i-could-go-twice-as-high.md

 description: Reflecting on the impact of _Reading Rainbow_, a beloved show that fostered a love of reading in children, its cancellation marks a shift in educational programming priorities.
 emoji: 📚
 tags:
-  - 📖 Books
+  - ✍️ Literature
-  - 💔 Nostalgia
+  - 💿 Nostalgia
-  - 🎓 Education
+  - 🌈 Hope
 haiku: |
   Reading sparks joy deep,
   Love for books blooms in hearts,